Positive relationships and staying connected

 But your child still needs a strong relationship with you to feel safe and secure as she meets the challenges of adolescence.

-Staying connected is about building closeness in a relationship by being available and responsive to the other person.
+Staying connected with your teenage child is about building closeness in your relationship by being available and responsive to your child.
 It’s more than just spending time around each other – after all, family members can sometimes share the same physical space without really connecting.

 Connecting can be casual, which involves using frequent everyday interactions to build closeness.
 Or connecting can be planned – this is when you schedule time to do things together that you both enjoy.